nmbazima/mbazima/_posts/2018-10-04-sql-style-general-rules.md

 ---
 layout: post
 comments: true
-title: SQL Style for Data Science - General Rules
+title: 3 Simple Rules for Writing Better SQL Code
 excerpt: Below are some general rules that I try to follow when coding in a SQL environment.
 There will always be exceptions, but you might want to keep these in mind when you're developing your own SQL scripts.
 image: images/sql-style-guidelines-general-rules.png
 date: 2018-10-04